-This method is used to send a 400 ("Bad Request") response back down to the client indicating that the request is invalid.
-This usually means it contained invalid parameters or headers, or tried to do something impossible based on your app logic.
+This method is used to send a 400 ("Bad Request") response back down to the client, indicating that the request is invalid.
+This usually means that the request contained invalid parameters or headers, or that it tried to do something not supported by your app logic.

 Like the other built-in custom response modules, the behavior of this method is customizable.